betcherj/assistant_to_the_assistant/PROMPT_CONSTRUCTION.md

 ### Classification Stage

-The `PromptClassifier` uses an LLM to:
-- Analyze feature descriptions
+The `PromptClassifier` uses an LLM as a judge to analyze feature descriptions and intelligently select relevant artifacts.
+The goal is to **maximize prompt effectiveness** by including only the most relevant context.

+The classifier analyzes:
-- Identify relevant components from the codebase
+- **Components**: Codebase components directly involved in the feature
-- Select relevant infrastructure sections
+- **Infrastructure Sections**: Relevant deployment, storage, networking, or CI/CD sections
+- **Business Context Artifacts**: Indexed business context documents (PDF, CSV, markdown) that contain domain knowledge needed for the feature
-- Determine which guidelines and constraints to include
+- **Business Goals**: Whether business purpose and constraints are relevant
+- **Agent Guidelines**: Whether development guidelines are needed
+- **System IO Examples**: Whether system-level examples are helpful

+**Selection Criteria**:
-- Classify feature complexity and category
+- Relevance to the feature description
+- Direct contribution to implementation
+- Balance between context and prompt length (too much context reduces effectiveness)
+- Relevance scores for prioritization

 **Input**: Feature description + all available artifacts
-**Output**: Selected artifacts with reasoning
+**Output**: Selected artifacts with reasoning and relevance scores

 ### Optimization Stage